EtomicBomb/distributed-systems-final-project/README.md

 # `mockCourses`

-These services holds the most up-to-date details about every course.
+These services holds the most up-to-date details about every course, as found it `courses.json`.

 This is intended to emulate a database connection.
 Alternatively this can be viewed as mocking the C@B api, to prevent us from overwhelming it.
 It does not know about any indexing or anything.